Princeton-CDH/geniza/DEPLOYNOTES.md

 -   This update includes Solr indexing changes (for boolean fields on digital edition, translation, and discussion).
 Run `python manage.py index` to reindex all content.
 -   Anywhere that Node versions are being managed manually, Node should be upgraded to at 16.x, at least 16.14.0, and NPM to 7.x, at least 7.24.2.
+-   Copy the new fonts `GretaSansH-Bold.woff2` and `GretaSansH-Regular.woff2` from the shared Google Drive folder "Geniza – woff files only" to `sitemedia/fonts`

 ## 4.1